 St. Patrick's Day Writing Banner

-If you're looking for engaging prompts to help you get students writing (and make a great display), you need this St. Patrick's Day Writing Craft.
+If you’re looking for engaging prompts to help get students writing (and make a great display), you need this St. Patrick’s Day Writing Craft.
 Students work through the writing process using the included organizers and end up with a great pennant banner you can hang on your bulletin board for March.

 There are several different banner formats to choose from, so you can select the best fit for your classroom.